Cybereason/Logout4Shell/README.md

 git repository, however it is not needed in the final build because the real patch is included in the payload as Base64.

+In persistence mode (see [below](#transient-vs-persistent-mode)), the payload additionally attempts to locate the `log4j-core.jar`, remove the `JndILookup` class, and modify the PluginCache to completely remove the JNDI plugin.
+Upon subsequent JVM restarts the `JndiLookup` class cannot be found and log4j will not support for JNDI

+## Transient vs Persistent mode
+This package generates two flavors of the payload - Transient and Persistent.
+In Transient mode, the payload modifies the current running JVM.
+The payload is very delicate to just touch the logger context and configuration.
+We thus believe the risk of using the Transient mode are very low on production environments.

+Persistent mode performs all the changes of the Transient mode and *in addition* searches for the jar from which `log4j` loads the `JndiLookup` class.
+It then attempts to modify this jar by removing the `JndiLookup` class as well as modifying the plugin registry.
+There is inherently more risk in this approach as if the `log4j-core.jar` becomes corrupted, the JVM may crash on start.

 ## How to use

 1. Download this repository and build it